Banner2.png

 (b) Confidentiality

-The contract should explicitly state that the processor is responsible for ensuring that anyone authorized to process the personal data is bound by confidentiality.
+The contract should explicitly state that the processor is responsible for ensuring that anyone authorised to process the personal data is bound by confidentiality.
 This can be achieved through a specific contractual agreement or existing statutory obligations.
 The term "persons authorized to process the personal data" encompasses both employees and temporary workers.
-In general, the processor should only grant access to the personal data to employees who require it to perform the tasks for which the processor was engaged by the controller.
+In general, the processor should only grant access to the personal data to employees who require it to perform the tasks for which the processor was engaged by the controller.[44]

 (c) Measures required by Article 32 GDPR

-Article 28(3)(c) of the GDPR requires that the contract or other binding agreement impose on the processor the obligation to implement the security measures mandated by Article 32 of the GDPR.[38]
-The EDPB emphasizes that a mere reference to the obligations stemming from Article 32 is not sufficient.
+Article 28(3)(c) of the GDPR requires that the contract or other binding agreement impose on the processor the obligation to implement the security measures mandated by Article 32 GDPR.[45]
+The EDPB emphasises that a mere reference to the obligations stemming from Article 32 GDPR is not sufficient.
 The contract or binding act must, at the very least, (i) specify the security measures to be implemented, (ii) introduce an obligation on the processor not to modify these measures without prior authorization from the controller, and (iii) require the parties to continuously review the measures to ensure their adequacy and effectiveness.
 This level of specificity is necessary to appropriately assess risks.
-Furthermore, it is the only way for the controller to fulfill its accountability obligations under Articles 5(2) and 24 of the GDPR.[39]
+Furthermore, it is the only way for the controller to fulfill its accountability obligations under Articles 5(2) and 24 of the GDPR.[46]

 (d) Engaging a sub-processor

 As explained above, processors should obtain prior specific or general authorisation to use sub-processors or to change arrangements with existing sub-processors.
 If the processor engages another processor, they must establish a contract that imposes the same data protection obligations as those imposed on the original processor.
 Alternatively, these obligations can be imposed through another legal act based on Union or Member State law.
 This requirement also encompasses the obligation specified in Article 28(3)(h) to facilitate and cooperate with audits conducted by the controller or an auditor appointed by the controller.
 The processor bears liability to the controller for ensuring that the other processor complies with data protection obligations.
-The contract or legal act must further regulate these aspects.[40]
+The contract or legal act must further regulate these aspects.[47]
+See also Commentary on Article 28(2) and (4) GDPR.

 (e) Assisting with the controller's obligation to respond to data subject's requests